 Business & Professions Code 17511.9 makes it a crime to engage in so-called “telemarketing fraud.”
 This means to use a deceitful or fraudulent business scheme or act to sell something.
 Telemarketing fraud is a wobbler punishable by up to one year in jail as a misdemeanor, and up to 3 years in custody as a felony.

 Call us for help…

 If you or a loved one is charged with fraud and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, our Las Vegas Nevada criminal defense attorneys are available to answer any questions about Nevada’s fraud laws.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.2

 - PC 548; PC 549; PC 550; PC 551.
 See, for example, People v.
 Gregory (